desultory-zz/SiteBackup/README.md

 # TempleOSbackup
-script that is degined to back up http://templeos.org and can be run as a cron job and wil only download when changes are made
+script that is degined to back up a given site and can be run as a cron job and will only download when changes are made

+usage:
+chmod +x sitearchive
+./sitearchive

+this script will download the current version of the site specified in the script.
+Additionally, it will not download any filetypes other than the types specified.
+I did this because after a day of running this, the script ended up downloading hundreds of gigabytes of videos which is undesireable